Enter the

 Seasons/Availability

-Magilla shiso is available in the summer through the fall months.
+Magilla shiso is available in the summer through fall.

 Current Facts